 Vibration intensive items of equipment that would be required during work assessed in this CNVIS include a Medium Hydraulic Hammer.
-This item of equipment is required during the work as shown in Table 17.
+These items of equipment are required during the work as shown in Table 17.

 The potential impacts during vibration intensive work have been assessed using the Transport CNVG-PTI minimum working distances for cosmetic damage and human response shown in Table 17.